NetherOps Doctrine Spine Sovereignty Motion Agents Lexicon

 Telemetry Ingestion Layer

 Vendors acceptable here — telemetry is raw fuel.
 Intent networks, technographic crawlers, enrichment APIs, behavioral tracking.
 But vendor data must be normalized and adjudicated internally.
-Never allow vendor scoring to bypass your Signal Engine.
+Vendor scoring must never bypass the Signal Engine.
 Vendor provides raw signal.
-You provide weighting authority.
+The organization retains weighting authority.

 Vendor Examples